UFC Macao: Franklin vs Le: Predictions & Analysis

 A few statistical edges stand out.
 Franklin throws significantly more leather — a 0.2 sig. strike per minute gap.
 Le is far more active with takedowns, averaging 0.5 more per 15 minutes.
 Franklin has tighter striking defense, making opponents miss more often.

-**The Pick: Rich Franklin over Cung Le.** The model is firm on this one: Franklin at 75%.
+The Pick: Rich Franklin over Cung Le.
+We're leaning Franklin here at 73%, a solid but not overwhelming edge.

 Thiago Silva vs Stanislav Nedkov